eztam-/BitCrackOSX/README.md

     - Do the bloomfilter result check async (ring buffer?)
     - improve field_mul sinc it is the most used one

-## secp256k1 Performance Improvement Notes
+## Performance Improvement Notes
+- One problematic bottleneck is the commandBuffer work submission to the GPU and the fact, that we can control the GPU saturation only ba the following parameters:
+    - Properties.KEYS_PER_THREAD = 1024
+    - Properties.GRID_SIZE = 1024 x 32
+  On an M1 Pro GPU this is just OK but not perfect and on faster GPUs we will run into real issues here.
+If we increase these two parameters, then also the memory preasure will increase because of the X and Y point buffers which increase linearly.
+  So we could become memory bound if we increase this values to high.
+On the other hand we must increase this values to keep the GPU busy and to avoid CPU overhead, since the command encoding takes some CPU time.
+  Currently I have solved this issue by introducing a ring buffer which works OK with size 9 on M1 Pro.
+However the batches are processed even on M1 almost to fast which can be seen in the live stats (4-5 batches per second).
+  Looking at bitcracks CL code for a reference, there is just a CPU sided loop that calls the step kernel per iteration.
+But in Bitcrack OpenCL, there is almost no CPU overhead as we have in Metal 3 so we need to find a different solution.
+  Possible solutions:
+  1. Swith to Metal 4 which supports more efficient command encoding (this is partly done in branch "metal4").
+  2. Increase the ring buffer size even further.

-- Mixing Jacobian and Affine (“Mixed Addition”). this is what other high performance OpenCL omplementations like hashcats do as well and I have adopted this in my implementation already.<br>
+- Mixing Jacobian and Affine (“Mixed Addition”). this is what other high performance OpenCL based secp256k1 implementations like hashcats do as well and I have adopted this in my implementation already.<br>
     _If both points are in Jacobian form, addition is slower because both have Z ≠ 1._<br>
    _But in most scalar multiplication algorithms (like the precomputed-table method we're using), one point is fixed — e.g. (i+1)*G — and can be stored in affine form (x, y) with Z = 1._